squigglesdev/VexLoader/GETTING_STARTED.md

-# Getting started with VexLoader
+# Getting started with VexLoader plugin development

 VexLoader makes it very easy to write your own Minecraft plugins.
 This guide will walk you through the process of writing your first plugin.